Economy of Belgium: In the twenty-first century

-Belgium switched from the Belgian franc to the Euro as its currency after 1 January 2002.
+Belgium switched from the Belgian franc to the euro as its currency after 1 January 2002.
 Belgian per capita GDP ranks among the world's highest.
 In 2008, the per capita income (PPP) was $37,500.
 The federal government has not managed to present balanced budgets in recent years and public debt remains high, at 99% of 2009 GDP.
-In 2009 Belgium suffered negative growth and increased unemployment, stemming from the worldwide banking crisis.
-GDP growth in 2009 was negative at −1.5%.
+In 2009, during the Great Recession, Belgium suffered negative growth and increased unemployment.
+GDP growth in 2009 was −1.5%.